News Deserts

 The local we’re-no-longer-a-newspaper has taken to having cub reporters openly ask for news tips on ours, then bombard the sub with links back to the mother site afterwards.

-When I was on the desk, some editors would brick up their ears every time a flock of sirens rolled past the building.
+When I was on the desk, some editors would prick up their ears every time a flock of sirens rolled past the building.
 The reporters who worked cop beats would snicker.
 Ninety-five out of 100 times the cause would not be newsworthy.
 Just sayin' -- I don't know what it's like out your way.
 This was a reasonably big city in the rust belt.

 Back in the day - sure.
 These days newspapers don't earn the benefit of the doubt.
 I see local news sites posting direct releases from sources like universities and hospitals and crediting them.
 And maybe having five "new" stories a day on the website.